 I'm a writer, environmental journalist, and photographer with an appreciation for slow, overlooked natural and cultural phenomena.
 Often, this means telling climate-centered stories from communities experiencing changes to their lands and waters — and health, kitchen tables, and bank accounts by extension.

-Prior to this life chapter, I held fellowships and roles with WFMT Chicago, Sierra Magazine, Grid News, and Smithsonian Magazine.
-My work has also appeared in outlets such as Discover, The Progressive, NowThis, and Atlas Obscura.
+Prior to this life chapter I held fellowships and reporting roles with WFMT Chicago, Sierra Magazine, Grid News, and Smithsonian Magazine.
+My work has also appeared in outlets such as Discover, The Progressive, Prism Magazine, NowThis, and Atlas Obscura.

-I graduated from Northwestern University in 2021 with a double major in journalism and poetry, and in 2022 with a master's degree in environmental, health, and science reporting.
-Before these pursuits, I cut my teeth on biomedical and synthetic biology research projects with the Shirley Ryan Ability Lab and iGEM.
+In 2021 I graduated from Northwestern University with a double major in journalism and poetry, and in 2022 with a master's degree in environmental, health, and science reporting.

 I'm grateful to have received university awards for both my journalism and poetry.